rue-ryuzaki/argparse/README.md

 - [x] description - Text to display before the argument help (default: "")
 - [x] epilog - Text to display after the argument help (default: "")
 - [x] parents - A list of ArgumentParser objects whose arguments should also be included
-- [ ] formatter_class - A class for customizing the help output
+- [x] formatter_class - A class for customizing the help output
 - [x] prefix_chars - The set of characters that prefix optional arguments (default: "-")
 - [x] fromfile_prefix_chars - The set of characters that prefix files from which additional arguments should be read (default: "")
-- [x] argument_default - The global default value for arguments (default: "")
+- [x] argument_default - The global default value for arguments (default: none)
 - [ ] conflict_handler - The strategy for resolving conflicting optionals (usually unnecessary)
 - [x] add_help - Add a -h/--help option to the parser (default: true)
 - [x] allow_abbrev - Allows long options to be abbreviated if the abbreviation is unambiguous. (default: true)